 The time is now for climate champians to walk the talk --- and to demonstrate with their actions that transformation is possible and practical, so we can build the capacity, the knowledge, and the momentum for change.

 Transforming the physical and institutional infrastructure to support rather than threaten global, regional, community, and household sustainability is a daunting task.
 The issue is not whether deep energy reductions are necessary, but how to define and support this vision.
 The Thousand Home Challenge is designed to catalyze this transformation.

-The goal of the Thousand Home Challenge is to demonstrate the potential to reduce total annual site energy consumption of existing North American homes by 70-90%.
+The goal of the Thousand Home Challenge is to demonstrate the potential and practicality of reducing total annual site energy consumption of existing North American homes by 70% or more.
 These reductions will be achieved through a combination of energy efficiency, renewable resources, community-based solutions, and behavioral choices.

 Big and Bold: By redefining achievable levels of energy use in existing homes, the Thousand Home Challenge will empower citizens, professionals, and communities to reach and verify integrated solutions to the problems of housing affordability & durability, climate change, and environmental sustainability.